From pulp

 .agents/skills/view-bridge/SKILL.md — editor open / attach /

-close protocol; CLAP was the reference wiring in PR #140..agents/skills/mpe/SKILL.md — MPE sidecar contract.
+close protocol; CLAP is the reference wiring for this adapter family..agents/skills/mpe/SKILL.md — MPE sidecar contract.
 CLAP is the

 canonical consumer..agents/skills/ara/SKILL.md — ARA SDK setup and companion-factory